-Friday’s ‘General Hospital’ Spoilers: Sasha Has A Confession, Obrecht Warns Valentin And Maxie Keeps Digging
+Friday’s ‘General Hospital’ Spoilers: Sasha Has A Confession, Obrecht Warns Valentin, And Maxie Keeps Digging

 Maxie is suspicious that Sasha has been lying about being Nina’s daughter, but so far, she hasn’t had any success in proving it.
 General Hospital spoilers note that Maxie will talk with Peter about this situation again, detailing how anxious she is to just know for certain one way or the other.

-General Hospital spoilers tease that Valentin will be lying to someone next week and it seems his charade will continue for a while.
-Many fans have become fully convinced that soon Nina will learn the truth about Sasha, and that she will also discover that Willow is her true biological daughter.
-Teasers have suggested that Willow may soon be seen with the other half of that necklace Nina has and this revelation will definitely turn everything upside down.
+General Hospital spoilers tease that Valentin will be lying to someone next week, and it seems his charade will continue for a while.
+Many fans have become fully convinced that soon Nina will learn the truth about Sasha and that she will also discover that Willow is her true biological daughter.
+Teasers have suggested that Willow may soon be seen with the other half of that necklace Nina has, and this revelation will definitely turn everything upside down.

-How will the truth finally emerge about Sasha and will it turn out that Willow really is Nina’s daughter?
+How will the truth finally emerge about Sasha, and will it turn out that Willow really is Nina’s daughter?
 What will happen to Valentin once he’s exposed?
 Viewers are ready to see this storyline come to a head, but General Hospital spoilers hint that it may take a few more weeks for things to really turn explosive.